PrithviElancherran/PrithviElancherran/README.md

 ⚡ **Fun facts about me:**
 - I once improved accuracy by 0.1% and acted like I cured cancer
 - I have trust issues because of early stopping.
 - My loss curves drop faster than my sleep schedule — and that’s my favorite metric.

+Visit my [Portfolio Website](https://prithvielancherran.github.io/portfolio/) for more details.